 44. Consider Signing Up For BBB.org - I don't quite understand the value proposition of joining the Better Business Bureau.
 But I do know getting listed on their website appears to have some good benefits for local SEO.
 Google probably gives a boost to BBB members because they tend to be more established businesses (on average).
 I can’t say whether it’s worth the money, but we don’t push it hard on our SEO clients so it’s definitely not a make or break situation.

 46. Setup a Yelp Profile - Yelp is the most popular and maybe most important business review website.
 It's used a lot more for restaurants and stores, but it’s still a valuable resource for insurance agents.
 And since there aren’t many reviews on the site, an agency with more than 5 positive reviews will stand out!
 Create a robust profile that makes your agency look professional and trustworthy.
 Include smiling images of your staff.
 That’ll improve the reviews people leave.
+And if you want to build a lot of legitimate reviews quickly look into a review generation service for insurance agents.

 47. Use the Whitespark Citation Tool - One of the most important factors in local search engine rankings is business citations.
 Citations are mentions of your businesses name, address, and phone number on other websites.
 The more online business citations you have the better you’ll rank.
 But it’s not always easy to find new places to add your business information.
 Whitespark has a tool that scans the online footprint of your competitors and gives you hundreds of new websites to submit to.
 If you’re trying to build business citations this is the #1 tool.